 Be fearless in playing with pattern, texture, and color.
 Pick pieces that feel like they belong to the same era, but don't feel like you have to stick to one style or color palette.
 While you want everything to coordinate, avoid going too matchy-matchy for a more high-end look.

 Piece It Together

 If you and your friends prefer to really stretch out, consider investing in a sectional.
 The best part about sectionals is that, true to their name, they come in two or more pieces that are typically smaller than your average couch.
-That means if you're worried about a tight door or narrow hallway, it might actually be a better choice than one long couch.
+That means if you're worried about a tight door or narrow hallway, a sectional might actually be a better choice than one long couch.

 If you prefer late nights spent deep in conversation rather than camped out in front of the TV, emulate a classic conversation pit to spur dialogue.
-Start with a fluffy rug comfy enough to sit on, then add low-to-the-ground furniture positioned around a common center point, like a coffee table or fireplace.
+Start with a fluffy rug comfy enough to sit on, and then add low-to-the-ground furniture positioned around a common center point, like a coffee table or fireplace.

-It can be hard to make a living room feel intimate, especially in an extra-large room or open floorplan.
+It can be hard to make a living room feel intimate, especially in an extra-large room or open floor plan.
 Create the illusion of separate spaces by assigning specific zones—perhaps a dining area, TV space, office nook, etc. Be creative and realistic about what your needs are.
 Use rugs and furniture groupings to define areas.